-CLASSIFICATION DOCUMENT DESCRIPTION Classification Internal and external Responsibility for drafting Information Governance Officer Consulted with Information Security and Data Quality Group Approved by Pro Vice Chancellor - Corporate Development Effective from April 2018 Next review date Annual following date approved Enquiries to Information Governance Manager
+Classification Internal and external Responsibility for drafting Information Governance Manager & Data Protection Officer Consulted with Information Security and Data Quality Group Approved by Pro Vice Chancellor - Corporate Development Effective from September 2021 Next review date As required following legislative or procedural changes Enquiries to Information Governance Manager & Data Protection Officer

 This document is issued by Legal and Governance.
 Any copied or printed versions will be an uncontrolled copy.
-The definitive version is available from the Information Governance Manager: DPFOIA@uclan.ac.uk
+The definitive version is available from the Information Governance Manager & Data Protection Officer: DPFOIA@uclan.ac.uk